-Next on our guide, it is time to talk about a multiple or a accumulator bet.
+Next on our guide, it is time to talk about the multiple wager which is also know as bet accumulator.
 The two terms refer to one and the same thing.
 Namely, this is a bet that involves a few selections.
 For instance, you can place a single wager on the winners of different football games rather than make individual bets for every match.
 However, here is the catch – you need to get each and every selection right to win; otherwise you will lose your stake.
 With that said, it should already be clear to you that this type of bets are not very easy to win.
 In this post, we are going to give you a few examples and also show you how to calculate an accumulator bet.
 We will show you the essentials of this type of wagers so that you can use them to your advantage.
 We hope that the info will help you make better decisions that do not lead to your detriment.

 Multiple Wager and Accumulator

 However, before we proceed to the examples, we want to clarify that there is a slight difference between a multiple wager and an accumulator.
 Although many gamblers and sportsbooks use them interchangeably, an accumulator usually involves more than three selections, whereas a multiple bet involves more than one selection.
 So, with multiples, you can have only two selections if you wish, but you cannot do that with accumulators because the minimum there is three selections.

 Other terms include doubles and trebles.
 The former are bets with two selections, and the latter are wagers with three selections.
 Also, if there are four selections on one wager, it is called a fourfold.
 Then you also have a fivefold, which is a bet with five selections.
 This can go on forever.
 Of course, when placing an acca, you would not want to include more than 10-15 selections.
 The risk would be too big.
 Such bets are quite rare.

 This type of wagers can be used in quite a lot of sports, but not all of them.
 You can also add different sports on the same bet; for example, a tennis match, a football match and a horse race.
 Now, let’s proceed with some calculations.